Jan. 6 takeaways: Subpoena for Trump, warnings on democracy

 Pompeo, who was interviewed by the panel since its last hearing in July, said in his videotaped testimony that he believed that once the Electoral College certified the vote, that was the end of the process for contesting the election.
 “We should all comply with the law at all times, to the best of our ability — every one of us,” Pompeo said.

-Chao, who is married to Senate Republican Leader Mitch McConnell, said she decided to resign after the insurrection because it was “impossible for me to continue given my personal values and my philosophy."
+Chao, who is married to Senate Republican Leader Mitch McConnel, said she decided to resign after the insurrection because it was “impossible for me to continue given my personal values and my philosophy."

 At the same time, Trump continued to push the false claims of fraud to his millions of supporters.